 Big Toe Joint Gout Treatment:

-- The best way to take care of diet is unfortunately to see your podiatrist.
+- The best way to take care of your diet is, unfortunately, to see your podiatrist.

-- Most of our patients can simply call us as soon as a gout attack occurs, and having seen them before we are able to electronically send them a medication.
+- Most of our patients can call us as soon as a gout attack occurs, and having seen them before.
+We can electronically send them a medication.

-- The good news is as long as we know your health history, and what is causing your pain, we can simply send in the medication electronically.
+- The good news is as long as we know your health history and what is causing your pain, we can send in the medication electronically.

-- So even if you’re having the pain in the morning, or on Friday or Saturday night, will do our best to make you feel better!
+- So even if you’re having pain in the morning or on Friday or Saturday night, we will do our best to make you feel better!

 - Another way to think of turf toe is to think of a sprain of your big toe knuckle joint.